AnyFetch/developers.anyfetch.com/guides/projections.md

 }
 ```

-When the user makes a search, he'll only want a small snippet of this data.
-Loading everything would clutter the network, slow down your app.
+When the user enter a search query, he'll only want a small snippet of this data.
+Loading everything would clutter the network and slow down your app.
 People will hate it, they'll leave your app, eat and get fat.
 We don't want that, and we sincerely hope that, as a dev, you don't want that too.

 So we need to reduce the datas being transferred.
 For this, we define projections, taking the original `metadatas` object hash and generating a new, simplified hash.